osbuild/image-builder-frontend/README.md

 npm run test
 ```

-These tests will also be run in our Travis CI when a PR is opened.
+These tests will also be run in our CI when a PR is opened.

 ### Using MSW data in development